 Being Young was the best selling YA book in Norway 2018.
-It received fantastic reviews (6 of 6 stars), as well as The Riksmaalsociety children and YA prize for 2018.
-It is also nominated to the prestigious YA prize Uprisen in 2019.
-With more than 40 000 copies sold, the book has definitely reached a large YA audience.
+It received fantastic reviews (6 out of 6 stars), as well as several awards.
+With more than 100 000 copies sold, the book has definitely reached a large audience.
+Being Young also enjoyed great success on the Norwegian theater stage, and was nominated to the prestigious Hedda Award in 2020.

 The book is beautifully illustrated by Lisa Aisato.